How to Install a Chain Link Fence in 7 Easy Steps

 • Post hole digger or auger

-• Concrete mix for setting posts
+• Concrete mix for securing posts

 • Measuring tape